-If you’ve heard people or the internet talking about “intermittent fasting”, you might be wondering if it’s a good fit for you.
+If you’ve heard people or the internet talking about “intermittent fasting”, you might wonder if it’s a good fit for you.
 People have sung its praises, and others see it as a kind of self-deprivation.
-Like many things when it comes to weight loss, though, intermittent fasting is a tool to help move you from where you are to where you want to be.
+Like many things with weight loss, though, intermittent fasting is a tool to help move you from where you are to where you want to be.

 That said, let’s tackle the most obvious question first.